sarulabs/di/README.md

 **Context** : a Context is a dependency injection container.
 Contexts should be used to retrieve items.
 They contain all previously built items.

-**ContextManager** : a ContextManager is used to store the definitions of the items you want to create.
+**ContextManager** : a ContextManager contains the definition of the items that can be created.

 **Scope** : contexts are not  necessarily independent.
 For example, a context can be attached to your whole application whereas others can be attached to an http request.
 In this case `application` and `request` are two scopes.
 The `request` contexts are sub-contexts of the `application` context.
 They are isolated at their level but share the same `application` context.